Ex-Facebook manager alleges social network fed Capitol riot

 Facebook’s annual revenue has more than doubled from $56 billion in 2018 to a projected $119 billion this year, based on the estimates of analysts surveyed by FactSet.
 Meanwhile, the company’s market value has soared from $375 billion at the end of 2018 to nearly $1 trillion now.

-Even before the full interview came out, a top Facebook executive was deriding the whistleblower’s allegations as “misleading.”
+Even before the full interview came out on Sunday, a top Facebook executive was deriding the whistleblower’s allegations as “misleading.”

 “Social media has had a big impact on society in recent years, and Facebook is often a place where much of this debate plays out,” Nick Clegg, the company’s vice president of policy and public affairs wrote to Facebook employees in a memo sent Friday.
 “But what evidence there is simply does not support the idea that Facebook, or social media more generally, is the primary cause of polarization.”